OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 ## 3. Configuring your X-server to show plots

-In order to display plots in the docker container, we need to configure the XServer on the host machine.
+In order to display plots in the Docker Container, we need to configure the XServer on the host machine.
 Without this configuration the interactive charts will not be displayed.

 ### On Windows